Davis Gaines

-Davis Gaines (born January 21, 1954, Orlando, Florida) is an American stage actor.

-He has performed as the Phantom in the Andrew Lloyd Webber musical The Phantom of the Opera over 2,000 times, on Broadway, on tour, in Los Angeles, and in San Francisco.
-In the last location, he won the Bay Area Critics' Award for Best Actor.
-He performed in the role for the Kennedy Center Honors in 1994.
+Davis Gaines (born January 21, 1954, Orlando, Florida) is an American stage actor and baritone.
+He has performed as The Phantom in the Andrew Lloyd Webber musical The Phantom of the Opera over 2,000 times, on Broadway, on tour, in Los Angeles, and in San Francisco.
+(He had previously played Raoul in the Broadway production.)
+He won the Bay Area Critics' Award for Best Actor.
+He performed the role for a Phantom segment for the Kennedy Center Honors in 1994.

 He originated the lead role of The Man in Whistle Down the Wind (1996).
 Gaines was also the singing voice of Chamberlain in The Swan Princess (1994).
 He guested in "Murder in White", a 1993 episode of Murder, She Wrote.
 He was also a musical guest star for Broadway on Ice, a touring ice show with live music.
-Davis also played the role of Anthony Hope in Sondheim's Sweeney Todd: The Demon Barber of Fleet Street in concert, alongside George Hearn and Patti LuPone.
+Gaines played the role of Anthony Hope in Sondheim's Sweeney Todd: The Demon Barber of Fleet Street in concert, alongside George Hearn as Todd, Patti LuPone as Lovett, Timothy Nolen as Turpin, and Neil Patrick Harris as Tobias.
+He has since reprised the role of Anthony in numerous productions.
+He also played the Old Confederate Soldier and Judge Roan in Parade at the Lincoln Center in 2015.

+He's also known for his performances in regional productions of Les Misérables, Parade, Damn Yankees, and Hello, Dolly!.
+He received an Ovation Award for his performance in the role of Don Quixote / Miguel de Cervantes in Man of La Mancha.
+He was also in the original Off-Broadway production of Stephen Sondheim’s Assassins as an understudy for the roles of the Balladeer and Charles Guiteau.
+In 2000, he was in a concert version of The Frogs opposite Nathan Lane and Brian Stokes Mitchell at the Library of Congress.

 One of his first jobs was as a costumed character at Walt Disney World theme park; as a high school student, he played Pinocchio character J. Worthington Foulfellow.
-Gaines commonly performs the national anthem(s) prior to Los Angeles Kings games at Staples Center.

-In February 2012, Gaines assumed the role of Don Quixote in Man of La Mancha at Musical Theatre West in Long Beach, California.

-On February 21, 2013, Gaines performed "The Music of the Night" (from The Phantom of the Opera) at the memorial service at Nokia Theatre in Los Angeles for Los Angeles Lakers owner Jerry Buss.

-In 2014, Gaines performed at the Orlando Shakespeare Theater in Les Misérables as Javert.

-In 2015, Gaines performed at the Orlando Shakespeare Theater in Spamalot as King Arthur.

-In 2016, Gaines performed at the La Mirada Theatre in Lend Me a Tenor as Tito Merelli.

-In 2017, Gaines reassumed his role of Don Quixote at the Orlando Shakespeare Theater in Man of La Mancha.

-In 2022, Gaines performed at the Orlando Shakespeare Theater in The Fantasticks as El Gallo.